 Right now MSFT is working to pivot away from its traditional software business and focusing on growth in its cloud business, which includes subscriptions like Office 365 as well as Azure, Microsoft’s answer to Amazon Web Services.
 Growth in that arm of MSFT’s business has been strong.

-With a P/E of 27 and a dividend yield of just 1.3%, there’s no doubting that MSFT is an expensive stock, but you’re paying a premium for a well run, solid business that has and will continue to withstand the test of time.
+With a dividend yield of just 0.93%, there’s no doubt that MSFT is an expensive stock, but you’re paying a premium for a well run, solid business that has and will continue to withstand the test of time.

 Waste Management (WM)